St Pauls, Bristol

-St Pauls (also written St Paul's) is an inner suburb of Bristol, England, situated just northeast of the city centre and west of the M32.
-It is bounded by the A38 (Stokes Croft), the B4051 (Ashley Road), the A4032 (Newfoundland Way) and the A4044 (Newfoundland Street), although the River Frome was traditionally the eastern boundary before A4032 was constructed.
+St Pauls (also written St Paul's) is an inner suburb of Bristol, England, lying just northeast of the city centre and west of the M32.
+It is bounded by the A38 (Stokes Croft), the B4051 (Ashley Road), the A4032 (Newfoundland Way) and the A4044 (Newfoundland Street), although the River Frome was traditionally the eastern boundary before the A4032 was constructed.
 St Pauls was laid out in the early 18th century as one of Bristol's first suburbs.

 History

-In the 1870s the Brooks Dye Works opened on the edge of St Paul's and became a major local employer, leading to the construction of terraced houses.
-Together with migration to Bristol, both from overseas and within Britain, this led to St Pauls becoming a densely populated suburb by the Victorian era.
+In the 1870s, the Brooks Dye Works opened on the edge of St Paul's and became a major local employer, leading to the construction of terraced houses.
+Together with migration to Bristol, both from overseas and within Britain, this led to St Paul's becoming a densely populated suburb by the Victorian era.

 The area was bomb damaged during World War II.
 Rebuilding and investment was focused on new housing estates such as Hartcliffe and Southmead rather than St Paul's, and this contributed to a decline in the quality of the area.
 During the large-scale immigration of the 1950s, many people moved from Jamaica and Ireland, and settled in St Paul's.

 In 1963 St Paul's became the focus of attention when members of the British African-Caribbean community organised the Bristol Bus Boycott to protest against the racist employment policy of the Bristol Omnibus Company which operated a colour bar, refusing employment to non-white workers as bus crews.
 This policy was overturned in August of that year after sixty days of protest and the action helped establish the Race Relations Act 1968.

 A riot followed a police raid on the Black and White Café in St Paul's on 2 April 1980.
-The St Pauls riot started when the police entered the café, knowing that the premises was being used for drug dealing.
+The St Paul's riot started when the police entered the café, knowing that the premises was being used for drug dealing.
 A customer had his trousers ripped and demanded compensation, which the police refused.
 A crowd outside then refused to allow the police to leave, and when back-up was called a riot started.
 The riots were quickly blamed on race, but both white and black youths from both Irish and Jamaican backgrounds and some English fought against the police and the problems are thought to have been linked instead to poverty and perceived social injustices, predominantly the Sus law and anti-Irish feelings from IRA activity on the mainland.